-Modifying map and collaboration object properties in integration component libraries
+Modifying object properties in integration component libraries

-Maps and collaboration objects have properties that you can modify to change the behavior of those components.
+Maps, collaboration objects, database connection pools, connectors, and InterChange Server have properties that you can modify to change the behavior of those components.
 To modify the properties of a component, right-click either the component in an integration component library or a shortcut to it in a user project and select Properties from the context menu.
 System Manager displays a dialog to configure the properties of the component.